Unrecorded Bridleways to be extinguished in 2026

 2026: Why is it important?

 In 2000, the Countryside and Rights of Way Act was introduced in England and Wales.
-Section 53 of the Act provides for a cut-off date in 2026, which means that many historic routes of use to horse riders and carriage drivers will be extinguished if they are not formally recorded as a bridleway or restricted byway.
+Section 53 of the Act provides for a cut-off date in 2026, which means that many historical routes of use to horse riders and carriage drivers will be extinguished if they are not formally recorded as a bridleway or restricted byway.

 These unrecorded routes actually exist in law but have been temporarily lost to the public and are in danger of having their rights extinguished.
 Our aim is to safeguard them for public use so that equestrians today and in the future have safe off-road routes to ride and carriage drive on.